Vince Staples: 2016–2017: Prima Donna and Big Fish Theory

 On February 23, 2016, Staples was announced as part of the line up for the 2016 Osheaga Music Festival.
 On August 25, 2016, Staples released his second EP, the seven-track Prima Donna, which was accompanied by a short film.
 On February 3, 2017, Staples released "BagBak", the first single from his next studio album.
 A remix of the song was later featured in the trailer for the Marvel Studios film Black Panther.
 On March 23, 2017, he was featured on the Gorillaz track "Ascension" from their album Humanz.
 In an interview on Zane Lowe's show Beats 1, he announced his upcoming album would be called Big Fish Theory and released an accompanying single, "Big Fish", which was followed by the album's third single, "Rain Come Down" on June 8, 2017, featuring Ty Dolla Sign.
 The album was released on June 23 and received with widespread critical acclaim.

 He and rapper Tyler, the Creator announced on November 15 that they would be doing a tour around North America from January 26 to March 4, 2018.
-Staples then collaborated with film composer Hans Zimmer on a remix of the UEFA Champions League Anthem for the FIFA 19 reveal trailer.
-On December 15, Staples and celebrated singer and song-writer Billie Eilish released the single "&Burn", which would later appear on the reissue of Eilish's EP Don't Smile at Me later that month.
+Staples collaborated with film composer Hans Zimmer on a remix of the UEFA Champions League Anthem for the FIFA 19 reveal trailer.
+On December 15, Staples and celebrated singer and songwriter Billie Eilish released the single "&Burn", which would later appear on the reissue of Eilish's EP Don't Smile at Me later that month.
 The song was certified gold in the United States by the Recording Industry Association of America (RIAA) on April 2, 2020.

-2018–present: FM!, The Vince Staples Show, self-titled album and Ramona Park Broke My Heart
+2018–2021: FM!, and self-titled album

 In 2018, Staples set up a GoFundMe page titled "Get the Fuck Off My Dick" seeking $2 million as a response to people criticizing his work; they could pay to have him retire early.
 However, it was briefly taken down given the low response.
 The money made from the page was subsequently donated to the Michelle Obama Neighborhood Library in Long Beach.
 On October 2, Staples released his third studio album FM!.
 Produced primarily by Kenny Beats, the album is framed as a radio station takeover, featuring recurring skits hosted by Los Angeles radio host Big Boy.
-In December 2018, Staples contributed the track "Home" to the Spider-Man: Into the Spider-Verse soundtrack, which was originally previewed in the movie's trailer in December 2017.
+Additionally, Staples contributed the song "Home" to the Spider-Man: Into the Spider-Verse soundtrack, which was originally previewed in the movie's trailer in December 2017.

-In 2019, he released three singles: "So What?", "Sheet Music" and "Ad 01: Hell Bound", with the first two singles released alongside episodes from his YouTube Show The Vince Staples Show.
+In 2019, Staples released three singles: "So What?", "Sheet Music", and "Ad 01: Hell Bound", each accompanied by an episode of his YouTube series The Vince Staples Show.

-In April 2021, Staples said he was scheduled to release an album in mid-2021, titled Vince Staples.
-It was eventually released on July 9, to critical acclaim.
-Staples was also developing a Netflix show.
-Staples released an album titled Ramona Park Broke My Heart on Motown Records on April 8, 2022 to further acclaim.
+By April 2021, Staples announced that he was working on a new album, which was later revealed to be self-titled.
+Released on July 9, 2021, Vince Staples received critical acclaim for its introspective lyrics and minimalist production.
+Critics praised its concise nature and the depth of its lyrical content, highlighting it as a significant work in Staples' discography.